How to protect your garden from pests

 - Glue traps: These sticky traps use thin layers of glue, which the rodents get stuck on.
 Vegetable oil can be used to undo the adhesive in order to release the rodents humanly.
 Glue traps can also be used to catch insects.

 Another way to get rid of rodents is to use poison.
 These should be left in bait trays for mice and rats to eat.

 Encourage birds to your garden

 Bird feed can entice birds into your garden which will in turn help keep the insect population under control as birds will also eat the insects.

 How to stop larger animals from damaging your garden

 Large pests that visit your garden must be dealt with in their own way.
 Prevent cats from soiling your garden by scattering mothballs around or using a non-toxic cat repellent.
 Put chicken wire over newly planted bulbs to prevent them from being dug up, and make sure any outdoor bins are securely closed or locked to stop foxes from getting into them.
-Sonic deterrents are also great for keeping cats, moles, foxes and squirrels away from your garden, just make sure you don’t use them near pets such as rabbits and guinea pigs.
+Ultrasonic deterrents are also great for keeping cats, moles, foxes and squirrels away from your garden, just make sure you don’t use them near pets such as rabbits and guinea pigs.

 Was this guide useful?